-We are proud to support a dedicated local patrol unit who protect the Sabangau Forest from illegal logging, hunting of endangered species and damaging forest fires.
+We are proud to support a dedicated local patrol unit who protect the Sebangau Forest from illegal logging, hunting of endangered species and damaging forest fires.

 Grassroots efforts can make a huge conservation difference